-By and large they are, as Cisneros Interactive has a strong footprint and client base in Latin America, it serves over 2,000 brands and agencies each month, and Entravision Digital in the U.S. There are some overlaps like Cisneros Interactive Audio Advertising company Audio Ad and Entravision’s Audio Engage.
+By and large they are, as Cisneros Interactive has a strong footprint and client base in Latin America, it serves over 4,700 brands and agencies each month, and Entravision Digital in the U.S. There are some overlaps like Cisneros Interactive Audio Advertising company Audio Ad and Entravision’s Audio Engage.
 Although, the press release states there will not be personnel changes, some cost saving rationalization in some units going forward may make sense.

 5. How is Entravision expanding its digital business?

 For a number of years Entravision has worked on a digital strategy to meet market demand.
 In 2017, Esteban Lopez Blanco, at the time Chief Strategy Officer at Entravision told Portada that he “expected a growth rate of the digital business of more than 40% for many years to come.”
 At the time he estimated the share of digital revenues in Entravision’s overall revenues to climb from 20% to 30% by 2019 or 2020.
 UPDATED: For 2021, Entravision expects the ratio to be above 50% of revenues.

-Earlier this year, Entravision announced the launch of Entravision Digital , which consolidates its digital, media, consumer insights and marketing technology businesses under the Entravision brand.
+Earlier this year, Entravision announced the launch of Entravision Digital , which consolidates its business units in the US and abroad and marketing technology businesses under the Entravision brand.
 The company has worked over the past several years to build a portfolio of digital assets that possess digital reach, data insights and creative and programmatic capabilities.
 Entravision made its first foray into ad-tech when it bought Pulpo Media for US$ 15 million in 2014.
 In 2017 it bought Argentinean Martech company Headway , for a price insiders claim to lie between US $30 million and US $40 million, Headway includes AudioEngage, a digital audio advertising platform; ScrollerAds, an optimized video advertising marketplace; DataXpand, an international data management platform and audience marketplace with consumer insights.
 Entravision later bought Smadex, a programmatic, mobile-first, DSP services provider.

 6. Does digital growth at Entravision compensate for off-line declines?